Your year-end support is especially critical to helping the U of M continue to educate

 at www.memphis.edu/giving.
 Automatic draft options are also available.
 Questions should be directed to email@example.com or call 901-678-3953.

 If you have appreciated stock, you may be able to make a very tax-wise gift to the

 U of M Foundation.
 When you give appreciated stock, you may be able to take a deduction

 for its full value, not just its original cost, and may avoid the capital gains taxes

 that would be incurred if you had sold it.
-The Dow is at a level matching values back
+The Dow is at record levels.
+Those of you

-stocks you have owned for many years may be back up to previous levels, and if you
+who have stocks you have owned for many years may be back up to or may have exceeded

 For information on donating securities, please call Joanna Curtis at 901-230-6148.